weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-openai.md

 ## Usage

-Enabling this module will make [GraphQL vector search operators](/developers/weaviate/api/graphql/search-operators.md#neartext) available.

 ### Provide the API key

-If the API key is not set in the `text2vec-openai` configuration, you can supply it when making a query.

-You can achieve this by adding the appropriate key to the HTTP header:
+You can supply the API key at query time by adding it to the HTTP header:
-- `X-OpenAI-Api-Key: YOUR-OPENAI-API-KEY` for OpenAI, and
+- `"X-OpenAI-Api-Key": "YOUR-OPENAI-API-KEY"` for OpenAI, and
-- `X-Azure-Api-Key: YOUR-AZURE-API-KEY` for Azure OpenAI, and
+- `"X-Azure-Api-Key": "YOUR-AZURE-API-KEY"` for Azure OpenAI, and

 ### Example